handbook

 - Students may wear any spirit wear shirt as defined above on any pre-announced Spirit Day.

-- Students may wear that year’s themed, spirit shirt on Fridays.
+- Students may wear the current year’s themed spirit shirt on Fridays.
 This shirt is sold annually at the beginning of the school year to raise funds for student activities.

 School Day Procedures